streamlink/streamlink/docs/plugin_matrix.rst

 bloomberg               bloomberg.com        Yes   Yes brightcove              players.brig...
 [6]_ Yes   Yes
-btsports                sport.bt.com         Yes   Yes   Requires subscription account btv                     btv.bg               Yes   No    Requires login, and geo-restricted to Bulgaria. canalplus               mycanal.fr           No    Yes   Streams may be geo-restricted to France. cdnbg                   - tv.bnt.bg          Yes   No    Streams may be geo-restricted to Bulgaria.
+btsports                sport.bt.com         Yes   Yes   Requires subscription account btv                     btvplus.bg           Yes   No    Streams are geo-restricted to Bulgaria. canalplus               mycanal.fr           No    Yes   Streams may be geo-restricted to France. cdnbg                   - tv.bnt.bg          Yes   No    Streams may be geo-restricted to Bulgaria.
                         - bgonair.bg